pan-thu/automated-attendence/docs/technical.md

 #### **7. Environment Setup & Deployment**

 1.  **Prerequisites:** Install Node.js, Flutter SDK, Firebase CLI, and Vercel CLI.
+    -  Cloud Functions requires Node.js 22 LTS locally and in deployment.
+Ensure your local version and `functions/package.json` `engines.node` are set to `"22"`.
 2.  **Project Setup:** Clone repositories and install dependencies (`npm install`, `flutter pub get`).
 3.  **Firebase Configuration:** Create a Firebase project and store configuration keys in `.env` files.
 These files must not be committed to version control.
 4.  **Deployment:**